boothe0/CS386GodotProject/deliverables/deliverable2.md

 ![Shop Story](https://i.imgur.com/MnKEXl0.png)

-After each use case description, add a sketch of the corresponding user interface.
-This will be a good opportunity to start thinking about usability.

-Grading criteria (8 points): Follow the template to describe the use cases.
-Present an interface sketch for each use case.
-Describe the use case as a dialog between the user and the system.
-Do not use UI language in the description of the use case.

 ## 7. User stories

-Write two user stories for each member of the group.
-They can be related to the same features described in the use cases or to different ones.
-Adopt the following format: "As a <ROLE>, I want <SOMETHING> so that <GOAL>."
 - As a player I want to attack enemies at range to have additional combat depth.
 - As a player I want to buy upgrades for my ranged attacks to slay more enemies and feel stronger.
 - As a player I want to look at the gear I have obtained over the course of the game to get a sense of progression.